iantar1/Philosophers/README.md

 		* Communication: Processes can communicate with each other using interprocess communication (IPC) mechanisms such as pipes, sockets, and shared memory.
 Threads communicate with each other through shared memory or message passing mechanisms.

-	In summary, threads are lighter weight than processes and are used to achieve parallelism within a process, while processes are used to achieve concurrency between independent tasks.